 One of the biggest risks you can take is making changes directly to your live site.
 It is like walking blindfolded, not knowing the outcome, and hoping for the best.

-A staging site enables you to test the changes and make sure they actually work.
+A staging site enables you to test the changes like switching themes, add or remove plugins, add custom code etc; and make sure they actually work.
 But many people recreate the changes on live WordPress site which is extremely time-consuming and can result in more errors.

 However, many staging solutions offer a nifty feature called ‘merge’ or ‘push to live’.
 This allows you to automatically replicate the changes you made on your staging site on your live site.